Ayten Yesim Semchenko, Ph.D.

 Web scraping and Beautiful Soup

-Let us say that you want to search for a course to take, and there are many online courses on the Internet, making you confused.
-Instead of clicking on each and every course, and going back and forth to compare, if allowed, you can scrape the data and make your comparisons more conveniently.
+If you want to search for a course to take, with so many options on the Internet, you can have choice paralysis.
+To simplify your decision-making, if allowed, you can scrape the data and make comparisons more conveniently.

 Let us say that you are searching for online data science courses on Reeds.
 And this is the link for that search.
 Before any web scraping, you need to right-click with your mouse and choose Inspect.
 If it is an HTML web page, then you will see how it is structured as well as the location of the data that you are interested in.
 From that point on, you can use the Beautiful Soup library from Python and extract your data!
 Let us first extract the course provider name and the course links in one data frame: